ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Content type of Parent limitation

-The content type of Parent (`ParentContentType`) limitation specifies whether the User has access to content whose parent Location contains a specific content type, used by `content/create`.
+The content type of Parent (`ParentContentType`) limitation specifies whether the user has access to content whose parent Location contains a specific content type, used by `content/create`.

-This limitation combined with `ContentType` limitation allows you to define business rules like allowing Users to create "Blog Post" within a "Blog."
+This limitation combined with `ContentType` limitation allows you to define business rules like allowing users to create "Blog Post" within a "Blog."
-If you also combine it with `Owner of Parent` limitation, you effectively limit access to create Blog Posts in the Users' own Blogs.
+If you also combine it with `Owner of Parent` limitation, you effectively limit access to create Blog Posts in the users' own Blogs.

 ### Possible values